EpsilonSolutions/netscaler-command-reference/docs/policy/policy-patset/policy-patset.md

 String of characters that constitutes a pattern.
 For more information about the characters that can be used, refer to the character set parameter.
 Note: Minimum length for pattern sets used in rewrite actions of type REPLACE_ALL, DELETE_ALL, INSERT_AFTER_ALL, and INSERT_BEFORE_ALL, is three characters.

+<b>index</b>
+Integer that identifies the string pattern within the pattern set.
+You can assign index values or allow them to be assigned automatically.
+If you specify an index for the first pattern that you bind to the set, you must do so for each subsequent pattern.
+If you do not specify an index for the first pattern, the NetScaler generates an index.
+If you subsequently specify an index when binding a pattern to the set, an error message appears.
+The pattern index of a matching pattern can be used within default syntax expressions.
+For example, HTTP.REQ.URL.EQUALS_INDEX("test_url").EQ(5), returns true if the request URL matches the strings in the test_url pattern set with index 5.
+Minimum value: 1
+Maximum value: 4294967290

+<b>charset</b>
+Character set associated with the characters in the string.
+Note: UTF-8 characters can be entered directly (if the UI supports it) or can be encoded as a sequence of hexadecimal bytes '\\xNN'.
+For example, the UTF-8 character '?' can be encoded as '\\xC3\\xBC'.
+Possible values: ASCII, UTF_8

 ##Example